1. FIND PEACE

 Use these tips to help manage your pain so you can feel your very best:

-Plan for breaks if you know you're going to be doing an activity that may cause pain.
-A quick rest lets your body reset and restore so you can keep going strong.
+- Plan for breaks if you know you're going to be doing an activity that may cause pain.
+Rest lets your body reset and restore so you can keep going strong.